Blade Runner: Cultural impact

 While not initially a success with North American audiences, Blade Runner was popular internationally and garnered a cult following.
 The film's dark style and futuristic designs have served as a benchmark and its influence can be seen in many subsequent science fiction films, video games, anime, and television programs.

-For example, Ronald D. Moore and David Eick, the producers of the re-imagining of Battlestar Galactica, have both cited Blade Runner as one of the major influences for the show.
+Its influence has also extended beyond the science fiction genre, especially in the creation of cinematic worlds.
+For example, Denis Villeneuve, Lana Wachowski, Christopher Nolan, Guillermo del Toro, Gareth Edwards Rian Johnson, Ronald D. Moore and David Eick have all cited it as an influence.
+Nolan notes that he has seen Blade Runner "literally hundreds of times", while del Toro describes it as "one of those cinematic drugs, that when I first saw it, I never saw the world the same way again".
+Scott Derrickson has called it "maybe the best American film ever made".
+Oren Soffer, who worked with Edwards as co-cinematographer on The Creator, cited the film as "the most visually stunning of all time" and as an influence on his work.

 The film was selected for preservation in the United States National Film Registry in 1993 and is frequently taught in university courses.
 In 2007, it was named the second-most visually influential film of all time by the Visual Effects Society.
 The film has also been the subject of parody, such as the comics Blade Bummer by Crazy comics, Bad Rubber by Steve Gallacci, and the Red Dwarf 2009 three-part miniseries "Back to Earth".
-The anime series Psycho-Pass by Production I.G was also highly influenced by the movie.
+The anime series Psycho-Pass by Production I.G was also highly influenced by the film.

 Blade Runner continues to reflect modern trends and concerns, and an increasing number of critics consider it one of the greatest science fiction films of all time.
 It was voted the best science fiction film ever made in a 2004 poll of 60 eminent world scientists.
 Blade Runner is also cited as an important influence to both the style and story of the Ghost in the Shell franchise, which itself has been highly influential to the future-noir genre.
 Blade Runner has been very influential to the cyberpunk movement.
 It also influenced the cyberpunk derivative biopunk, which revolves around biotechnology and genetic engineering.
+The film is also considered to be one of the early examples of the tech noir subgenre.